ScriptsOfTribute/.github/profile/README.md

 Time limit:
 - 10 seconds for every turn

-Memory limit:
+Memory limit and other constraints:
 - while playing, the bot should not exceed 256 MB of memory.
-Anytime exceedance of 1024 MB of RAM usage will result in excluding the bot from the contest.
+Anytime exceedance of 1024 MB of RAM usage will result in excluding the bot from the contest
+- the size of sent file/archive should not exceed 25 MB

 Game version: